EmilyHueni/rec-road-trips/README.md

 ## By Emily Hueni - July 2021

 #### Map of travel to recreational sites
-- green = Number of people with reservations at recreational facility
+- green = number of people with reservations at recreational facility
 - purple lines = density of people traveling on a road for recreational purposes

 https://user-images.githubusercontent.com/13025142/126238503-7e666a0d-2490-488a-8395-b7e37672000f.mp4

-## Background and questions
+## Background and Questions

 Over the last year, interest in outdoor activity dramatically increased due to the pandemic.
 In addition, many people – in an effort to maintain social distancing – were reluctant to travel by plane for vacationing purposes.
 As a result, 2020 saw a large influx in cross-country road trippers traveling to various public parks and lands to escape from daily pandemic life.
 As one of these people myself, I became curious about the flow patterns across the country of people traveling for recreational purposes.
 In particular, I wanted to know where people were coming from, where were they going to, and when were they choosing to travel.
 Can I identify patterns within the network that help me understand the trip planning lifecycle of Americans?

-## The data
+## The Data

 To answer my questions, I turned to the recreation.gov reservation data for the year 2020.
 This data can be downloaded in bulk as a csv file and it contains approximately 5M reservation records for the year.
 Each reservation contained information about the destination location (name, park, lat/longs), and the origin of the party making the reservation (zip code, number of people).